-ACN is the value-based provider network for Dignity Health and Abrazo Community Health Network, plus hundreds of independent providers Valley-wide and the Phoenix Children’s Care Network.
+ACN is the value-based provider network for Dignity Health and Abrazo Health, plus hundreds of independent providers Valley-wide and the Phoenix Children’s Care Network.
 This creates a high performing network with a proven record of success and offers a wide variety of solutions for your employee benefits.

 ACN is building a better state of care

-Arizona Care Network (ACN) is a group of doctors and other healthcare providers who work together to improve healthcare and reduce costs by actively coordinating care for our patients.
+Arizona Care Network (ACN) is a group of doctors and care facilities who work together to improve healthcare and reduce costs by actively coordinating care for our patients.

 Our Promise: The Quadruple Aim

 We know you have many choices and we must earn your loyalty.
 We’ll help remove some of the headaches of healthcare.
 Our Care Coordination team can guide you through any personal roadblocks to achieving your best health.
-Online tools help you find the right in-network provider for your needs.
+They are an important part of your healthcare team.
+Our online search tool can help you find the right in-network provider for your needs.

 Consumer experts agree, when you want to save money on healthcare, choose a provider who is in your network.
 And with ACN, your providers work as a team to manage your care efficiently and reduce costly duplication of services.

-Because our doctors and other care givers need to be healthy themselves to deliver good healthcare, we support them with the tools and resources they need to succeed in the modern healthcare environment.
+Because our providers need to be healthy themselves to deliver good healthcare, we support them with the tools and resources they need to succeed in the modern healthcare environment.

 Follow us on Facebook for Resources to Support Your Overall Health